 Dealing with school and childcare closings

-In many communities, schools and child care centers have shifted to virtual learning or temporarily closed to help slow the spread of the virus.
-If your children need to stay at home due to the outbreak, see
+child care centers shifted to virtual learning or temporarily closed to help slow the spread of the virus.
+If your children are still at home due to the outbreak, see

 Working and Learning from Home During the COVID-19 Outbreak for tips on balancing schooling, working, media time and more.